heremaps/xyz-documentation/docs/cli/cli.md

 `-h --help` output usage information

 #### List all tokens

 ```
 here xyz token
 ```

-Lists all the xyz token you use
+Lists all the xyz token you use:

 ```
 id type lat description